leonine90/Resumix/README.md

-# Resume Maker
+# Resumix

 A modular, component-based resume builder built with Nuxt.js and Vue 3.
-This project allows you to create multiple versions of your resume by simply modifying data files, with full inline editing capabilities and section visibility controls.
+Resumix allows you to create multiple versions of your resume by simply modifying data files, with full inline editing capabilities and section visibility controls.

 ## Features